Last updated 8/25/2023

 Other representatives also introduced legislation relating to insurance and pandemics.
 On April 14, 2020, Rep. Mike Thompson (D-CA) introduced H.R.
 6494, the “Business Interruption Coverage Act of 2020.”
 The legislation appears to be retroactive in nature and would require insurers who provide BI coverage to include losses from pandemics or government-ordered business closure.
 Another bill, H.R.
 6497, the “Never Again Small Business Protection Act,” proposed by Rep. Brian Fitzpatrick (R-PA), also requires insurers to cover losses associated with viruses or pandemics, but it includes a provision requiring a federal reinsurance backstop.
 On May 20, 2020, the NAIC submitted a letter to the U.S. House Committee on Small Business opposing proposals that would require insurers to retroactively pay claims for COVID-19 claims.

-According to the Allianz Risk Barometer, business interruption insurance is one of the top three global business risks in 2022, along with cyber incidents and natural disasters.
+According to the Allianz Risk Barometer, business interruption insurance (34%) is one of the top three global business risks in 2023, along with cyber incidents (34%) and macroeconomic developments (25%).
 It will be important to monitor continuing developments in the BI sphere, especially as lawsuits from larger companies and organizations (such as Major League Baseball) move forward.
 Larger corporations usually have more tailored policies that do not always include specific virus-specific exclusions that smaller business commonly incorporate into their contracts.
 The Penn State Covid Coverage Litigation Tracker, which updates statistics in Covid-related BI litigation, has found the majority of courts so far have ruled in favor of insurers in motions to dismiss or for summary judgment.
 In 2021 only one case, Hopps Ltd. vs. Cincinnati Insurance Co., moved to a jury trial.
 In late October, the jury rendered a verdict for the defendant in the first jury trial for Covid business interruption losses.

 Status: On March 25, 2020 the NAIC released a statement on Congressional actions related to COVID-19 and the insurance industry.
 In the statement, the NAIC opposed proposed legislation that would require insurance companies to retroactively pay for claims arising out of the COVID-19 pandemic losses that were not covered under the original policy, arguing that such actions could create a substantial solvency risk and undermine the ability of insurers to pay other types of claims.
 Further, the NAIC noted that insurance is not the ideal product to cover pandemic losses, due to the widespread nature of disease and the substantial number of policyholders affected simultaneously.
 Instead, the NAIC recommended direct federal intervention to address economic disruption related to the current COVID-19 pandemic and offered to work with Congress on potential solutions.